Square One Television: Cast

+Music videos

+Square One Television featured at least one music video per episode.
+They were original songs and featured popular artists such as Kid 'n Play and The Fat Boys.
+The series reran over 20 videos over 7 seasons.

 Mathnet

 Each episode featured a closing segment titled Mathnet, starring Joe Howard as George Frankly and Beverly Leech as Kate Monday.
 A parody of Dragnet, the storyline of each skit featured the detectives attempting to solve a crime by using math.
 Each Mathnet story line spanned five episodes, or one complete broadcast week (Monday through Friday).
-Originally set in Los Angeles, the skit was later expanded to New York City as a secondary setting.
+Originally set in Los Angeles, the skit was later moved to New York City.

 Leech left the show after the third season; she was replaced by Toni DiBuono, playing Pat Tuesday.